Chengpu0707/VarianceArithmetic/README.md

 ## Target

-The code is targeted for Vs Code IDE.
+The code is targeted for the VS Code IDE.
-For the ease of sharing the source code, no project file is provided.
+For ease of sharing the source code, no project file is provided.
-Instead .vscode/settings.json and .vscode/tasks.json needs to be modified for each client's enviornment, such as the location of g++:
+Instead, `.vscode/settings.json` and `.vscode/tasks.json` need to be modified for each client's environment, such as the location of g++:
 ```
 {
     "tasks": [